webaverse/docs/docs/webaverse/faq.md

 Assets are hosted on S3 and [IPFS](https://ipfs.io), the Interplanetary File System.
 In the future we plan to integrate Filecoin and ARweave for long-term decentralized storage.

-### Does this work in VR?
+### Is there a VR mode?

 Yes!
-Through the WebXR API we are able to deliver a VR experience through the web browser.
+Through the WebXR API we are able to deliver a VR mode experience through web browsers.
 For devices such as the Oculus Quest you can visit [webaverse.link](https://webaverse.link) in Oculus browser to login easier.

 > Note: VR support is still pretty experimental, we will give an ETA when we feel confident about a stable release.